truenas/middleware/docs/userguide/freenas_intro.rst

 * USB3 support is now enabled by default.

+* The "Remote Graphite Server Hostname" field has been added to :menuselection:`System --> Advanced`.

 * The "Firmware Update" button has been removed from :menuselection:`System --> Advanced`.
 Updates should now be performed using :menuselection:`System --> Update`.

 * The "Disabled" option has been removed from :menuselection:`Storage --> Replication Tasks --> Add Replication --> Encryption Cipher`.